ArtWorks : Wall (In)

 Wall (In) is a summer program within which local young artists will learn about community-based art through hands-on research and practice.
 The program will culminate in the group co-designing a site-specific project in Liberty City.

-Wall (In) will be a part of the Youth Artist Leadership Summer (YALS) program housed at the African Heritage Cultural Arts Center in Liberty City.
+Wall (In) will be a part of the Youth Artist Leadership Summer (YALS) program, founded by Liberty City native, and Academy Award winning playwright and actor, Tarell Alvin McCraney.
 The YALS program immerses young artists from the Liberty City area in a series of art intensives led by different practicing artists.
 Other partners include Arts for Learning and the Miami-Dade County Department of Cultural Affairs.

 Built in the 1930’s, in conjunction with Liberty Square Housing, one of the first black-only public housing developments in the U.S., the Liberty City segregation wall was intended to separate the newly formed black neighborhood west of NW 12th Avenue from the white neighborhood to the east.
 Today, at a time when Liberty Square Housing is slated to be demolished and redeveloped, this project builds on past and current efforts to preserve the existing community and honor the neighborhood’s past.